3.

 Chord

 The blade profile can be recorded using blade profile geometry rules.
 The choice of the method of recording the blade profile shape depends on the medium of this recording, or the most suitable method in relation to the required form of production documentation.
-Currently, graphical output (using vector graphics) is sufficient, e.g. in CAD systems, as machine tools are able to work directly with such output, but other forms of blade profile notation exist.
-For example, they are written in tabular form in the x; y coordinates and using the shape of the centre line of the profile, see Figure 2.
+Currently, graphical output (using vector graphics) is sufficient, e.g. in CAD systems, as machine tools and computing software are able to work directly with such output, but other forms of blade profile notation exist.
+For example, they are written in tabular form in the x; y coordinates and using the shape of the camber line of the profile, see Figure 2.

 3.4